3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 |G  |   |Am |   |Bm |C  |   |D  |   |Em |   |F#º|G

-&nbsp;<a href="https://tabs.últimate-guitar.com/t/the_platters/only_you_crd.htm" target="_blank">Only you</a> <a href="https://www.youtube.com/watch?v=L0mWVVSkYHo" target="_blank" ><FAIcon icon="fa-solid fa-play"  /></a>
+&nbsp;<a href="https://tabs.últimate-guitar.com/t/the_platters/only_you_crd.htm" target="_blank">Only You</a> <a href="https://www.youtube.com/watch?v=L0mWVVSkYHo" target="_blank" ><FAIcon icon="fa-solid fa-play"  /></a>

 &nbsp;     G                    <span class="magentaDom">B7</span>
-&nbsp;Only you  can make this world seem right
+&nbsp;Only You  can make this world seem right
-&nbsp;     Em                  G               G7 &nbsp;Only you  can make the darkness bright
+&nbsp;     Em                  G               G7 &nbsp;Only You  can make the darkness bright
 &nbsp;     C            D7          G    <span class="magentaDom">B7</span>       Em    <span class="magentaDom">E7</span>
-&nbsp;Only you and you alone, can thrill me like you do, &nbsp;    <span class="magentaDom">A7</span>                                D7 &nbsp;and fill my heart with love for only you
+&nbsp;Only You and you alone, can thrill me like you do, &nbsp;    <span class="magentaDom">A7</span>                                D7 &nbsp;and fill my heart with love for Only You
 &nbsp;     G                    <span class="magentaDom">B7</span>
-&nbsp;Only you  can make this change in me
+&nbsp;Only You  can make this change in me
 &nbsp;          Em              G         G7
 &nbsp;For it's true you are my destiny
 &nbsp;         C